A Seattle snowfall is rare and

 crowded now

-with another four-story, three bath.
+with another four-story, five bath.

-And what’s with the grid iron fence
+And what’s with the gridiron fence closing

-closing off
+off

 the yawning garden and stone path,

-and an Asian aesthetic?
+and bamboo hinting at modernity, an Asian

 I have finally arrived, Glenda, at